 Families often struggle to make ends meet.
 Single parents and single-income families can’t stretch their paycheck far enough to cover their children’s needs.
 Low-income workers can’t always provide for their families.

 Since 1980, Westmoreland Community Action (formerly Westmoreland Human Opportunities, Inc.) has made Westmoreland County a better place to live by helping struggling families improve their standard of living and become more self-sufficient.
 Through housing programs, emergency services, mental health programs, workforce development programs, community services, children and family services, financial services, and a social enterprise, we have helped thousands of Westmoreland County’s disadvantaged residents.

 We strive to educate the community and local employers to raise awareness of the plight of the lower-income families in our area.
-Our mission is to strengthen communities and families to opportunities and resources to improve their quality of life and help to reduce poverty in the community.
+Our mission is to Connect individuals and families to opportunities and resources to improve their quality of life and help to reduce poverty in the community.
 This is accomplished through housing, information, referral, support, collaboration, networking, intervention, counseling, education and partnerships.
 Westmoreland Community Action’s leadership is essential to community service agencies, churches, businesses, civic groups and local governments in Westmoreland County.